-- 1. What is business?

-- 2. Managers, leadership and decision making

-- 3. Marketing Management

-- 4. Operational Management

-- 5. Financial Management

-- 6. Human Resource Management
+- 1. What is business? - 2.
+Managers, leadership and decision making - 3.
+Decision making to improve marketing performance - 4.
+Decision making to improve operational performance - 5.
+Decision making to improve financial performance - 6.
+Decision making to improve human resource performance

 In YR2 of the course, businesses are examined from a strategic, rather than functional, viewpoint.
 You will study the different strategic directions businesses will take and how they will then go about pursuing these strategies.
 The specific sections are: